 Something moved.
 The fluid inside the tank swirled around revealing the cause of the disturbance.
 Kalen and Grace stopped in their tracks.
 That was close enough.
 Even though this thing was encased in an oversized jam jar, they weren't sure what it was capable of.
 The murk cleared and the Alma unit swam closer to the edge of her tiny world.

 A young woman came into view, skin pale like grey fog, voluminous auburn hair floating loosely around her head.
 She looked like Medusa, thought Kalen.
-Her hair-snakes had a life of their own, sometimes wrapping around her face then swiftly unravelling revealing her youthful features.
+Her hair-snakes had a life of their own, sometimes wrapping around her face then swiftly unraveling revealing her youthful features.

 The girl-woman (Kalen couldn't tell if she was sixteen or twenty five) stared at the visitors inquisitively, studying their forms as if she'd never seen other humanoids before.
 From the neck down, her slim frame was covered by a blood-red skinsuit.
 Only her hands were free.
-Her eyes were covered by a dark purple film giving her a goulish appearance.
+Her eyes were covered by a dark purple film giving her a ghoulish appearance.
 Clumps of white cables emerged from her spinal ports, fanning out behind her like angel wings.

 Kalen was equally impressed and disturbed with what he saw before him.
 Like nothing he'd ever seen.
 And he'd seen a lot.
 It was kinda cool, but at the same time, deeply wrong.
 Whoever'd dreamed up this contraption should probably never be allowed around children.
 Or anyone, for that matter.
 Had this 'girl' been trapped in this machine her whole life?
 No doubt.
 Jesus.
 After the week he'd had, this was turning out to be the toughest pill to swallow.
 If there was a way to release this girl from her watery prison, they'd better find it, and find it fast.

 "I'll see what I can do," said the Voice inside his head.